-- The nominee should have a reputation for integrity, honesty and adherence to high ethical standards. - The nominee should have demonstrated business acumen, experience and ability to exercise sound judgments in matters that relate to the current and long-term objectives of the Company and should be willing and able to contribute positively to the decision-making process of the Company. - The nominee should have a commitment to understand the Company and its industry and to regularly attend and participate in meetings of the Board and its committees. - The nominee should have the interest and ability to understand the sometimes conflicting interests of the various constituencies of the Company, which include stockholders, employees, customers, governmental units, creditors and the general public, and to act in the interests of all stakeholders. - The nominee should not have, nor appear to have, a conflict of interest that would impair the nominee's ability to represent the interests of all the Company's stockholders and to fulfill the responsibilities of a director.
+- The nominee should have a reputation for integrity, honesty and adherence to high ethical standards. - The nominee should have demonstrated business acumen, experience and ability to exercise sound judgments in matters that relate to our current and long-term objectives and should be willing and able to contribute positively to our decision-making process. - The nominee should have a commitment to understand our Company and our industry and to regularly attend and participate in meetings of the Board and its committees. - The nominee should have the interest and ability to understand the sometimes conflicting interests of the various constituencies of ours, which includes stockholders, employees, customers, governmental units, creditors and the general public, and to act in the interests of all of our stakeholders. - The nominee should not have, nor appear to have, a conflict of interest that would impair the nominee's ability to represent the interests of all of our stockholders and to fulfill the responsibilities of a director.